 Type Availability Compatibility Advantages Disadvantages Budget

-Digital SIM card (eSIM) Online providers eSIM-enabled phones Keep home phone number, convenient and flexible, multiple numbers on the same device Not supported by all phones and carriers, might have limited options for eSIM plans in Canada Depends on the provider and plan, e.g. 1 GB per day for Canada eSIM 3-day plan for 9 USD with Canada-esim.com
+Digital SIM card (eSIM) eSIM-enabled phones Keep home phone number, convenient, flexible, multiple numbers on the same device Not supported by all phones and devices Depends on the provider and plan, e.g. 1 GB per day for Canada eSIM 3-day plan for 9 USD with Canada-esim.com

-3. How much data is enough for a Prepaid tourist SIM card for Canada
+3. How Much Data is Enough for a Prepaid Tourist SIM card for Canada?

 Data Allowance Suitable Usage Type Trip duration Internet user type Approximate Cost